 Selim Göncü started taking piano lessons at the age of eleven.
 After a year of study with Zoltán Jeney in Liszt Academy of Music, he became Reinhard Febel’s student in the University Mozarteum of Salzburg, graduating in 2012 with a focus on electronic music.
 He also served as assistant to the department for composition in Mozarteum for two years.
 In 2011, he was invited as a guest lecturer to the Mimar Sinan Fine Arts University.

 He attended workshops and seminars by distinguished composers like Francesco Filidei, Franck Bedrossian, Beat Furrer, Klaus Huber, Aaron Cassidy, Isabel Mundry and Dieter Ammann.
 Selim was winner of »Firenze Suona Contemporanea« (2013), was honoured with a special mention in »Risuonanze 2013« and was a Kunstuniversität Graz Jahresstipendium fellow.
 His works were performed and recorded in festivals and concerts in Austria, Germany, France, United Kingdom, Italy, Spain, Hungary, Turkey and USA.
 Since 2011 he also writes on contemporary art and opera for classical music magazines »Neofilarmoni« and »AKOB«.

-Selim Göncü graduated from Kunstuniversität Graz (with Clemens Gadenstätter) with the highest distinction and currently continues his studies as a PhD candidate in composition and as a teaching assistant at University of California, Berkeley (with Franck Bedrossian and Ken Ueno) under full-scholarship.
+Selim Göncü graduated from Kunstuniversität Graz (with Clemens Gadenstätter) with the highest distinction and currently continues his studies as a PhD candidate in composition with Franck Bedrossian at University of California Berkeley under full-scholarship.